alexchen817/alexchen817/README.md

 - 🌱 I’m currently learning **Control Theory, Web & App development**

-- 👨‍💻 All of my projects are available at [https://github.com/alexchen817](https://github.com/alexchen817)

 - 📫 How to reach me **aca343@sfu.ca**

 - ⚡ **I like skiing, golfing, and speedcubing!**